mariodavid/mariodavid.github.io/_drafts/jax-docker-article.md

 {% endhighlight %}

-First off, you see that the image will be based on the Tomcat 8 image.
-With *ADD* you can copy files from outside the container into it at build time.
-In this case, we want to override some configuration files for the tomcat.
-Next, we add the war files into the webapps directory of the tomcat.
+The *ADD* instruction is used to copy files from outside the container into it at build time.
+Configuration files will be copied into the container that were created in the [container-files](https://github.com/mariodavid/cuba-ordermanagement/tree/master/docker-image/container-files) directory.
+Due to the layered filesystem, the layer that this Dockerfile creates overrides the existing files of the base image.

+Then the actual application war files are copied into the container.

-With *ENV* we will create operating system environment variables that tomcat will pick up.
-In this case we will just point the tomcat to our home directory and the logback config file.
+The *ENV* instruction will create operating system environment variables that tomcat will uses as configuration options.

-Since we want to connect to a Postgres DB, we'll add the postgres drivers into the lib directory of the tomcat installation.
+<div style="color:red">Weitermachen...</div>

 ### Build the described image and start the first container